libilab/rsfMRI-VAE/README.md

 ## Environments

-This code is developed and tested witn
+This code is developed and tested with

 ```
 Python 2.7.17